Domestic violence can affect children in two ways: DIRECTLY and INDIRECTLY. Let’s look at each of these two categories:

 – the violence is DELIBERATELY aimed at the child with the INTENTION of causing him/her harm

-– the child witnesses the violence is the household (eg sees the father beat up the mother).
-Whilst the violence is not perpetrated directly against the child, the child is caused psychological damage as a result of the experience
+– The child witnesses the violence in the household (e.g. sees the father beat up the mother); whilst the violence is not perpetrated directly against the child, the child incurs psychological damage as a result of the experience

 STATISTICS RELATING TO DOMESTIC VIOLENCE :

 In the USA, approximately 1.5 million children per year are affected by domestic violence (although this is thought to be a substantial underestimate due to all the cases of domestic violence which go unreported/undetected).
 Shockingly, about 2000 – 5000 children will actually die as a result of the violence (figures come from The National Crime Survey).

 Worse still, these are just the figures that relate to direct violence; millions of more children are harmed indirectly.
 The proportions, then, are truly epidemic.

 WHAT TYPE OF FAMILIES DOES DOMESTIC VIOLENCE OCCUR IN?

 All types of families are affected by domestic violence – no religious sector, ethnic group or socio-economic class are immune.
 However, it needs to be noted that children are more likely to be affected by domestic violence in families affected by :

 WHAT ARE THE MOST COMMON TYPES OF DOMESTIC VIOLENCE?